evagunawan/SYLENS/README.md

 Sylens.py FILE1.fastq -f fastq-solexa
 ```

-Subsampling with Sylens is done through the `-s` or `--subsample` flag with the integer you want to down sample to.
+Subsampling with Sylens is done through the `-s` or `--subsample` flag with the desired integer to down sample to.
 ```
 Sylens.py FILE1.fastq -s 1000
 ```